robertZaufall/mindmanager_ai/readme.md

 Image generation with SD3 is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen2
 Image generation results are too simple by now as prompt engineering is also most important here.
 Imagen2 has the highest image resolution (1:1 with 1536x1536).
 Imagen2 is GA (globally available) but there is an approval process to get access to the API.
-Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).
+Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).

 ## Translation systems
 ### DeepL